 Best Temperature for Filets

 When cooking your filet mignon, it is best to serve it medium-rare, or medium at the most.
-You can determine this by using a meat thermometer and measuring the internal temperature of the steak in the center and at the thickest portion.
+The best way to check this is to use a meat thermometer.

-The meat will continue cooking for an additional 3-5 degrees once removed from the oven.
+The meat will continue cooking for an additional 3-5 degrees once removed from the oven, so be sure to keep this in mind.
 Remember, you can always pop it back in the oven, but you can’t un-cook it!

 There are so many ways to serve this filet mignon recipe, but a few of my favorites include: